• Skip to primary navigation

 Vegan Tofu Borsch

 Borsch or Borscht is a beet soup very popular in Ukraine and Russia.
 It is prepared with beets, cabbage, carrots, and other aromatics.
-It's incredibly comforting, healthy, and requires basic ingredients!
+It’s incredibly comforting and healthy and requires basic ingredients!

 🥣 How to Make Vegan Borscht

-There are hundreds of different borsch recipes, some include bell peppers, potatoes or even celery.
-Here, we will be using carrots, shredded cabbage, onions and obviously beets, that gives this stew its beautiful dark red color and a natural sweetness.
+There are hundreds of different borsch recipes; some include bell peppers, potatoes, or even celery.
+Here, we will be using carrots, shredded cabbage, onions, and obviously beets that give this stew its beautiful dark red color and natural sweetness.

 SOUP

-First, we start by preparing the vegetables: cabbage and beets are shredded, onions minced, and carrots diced.
+First, we start by preparing the vegetables: cabbage and beets are shredded, onions are minced, and carrots are diced.

-Note: I cut beetroots in two different shapes to create more texture: cubed and shredded.
-Feel free to only shred them if you prefer.
+Note: To create more texture, I cut beetroots in two different shapes: cubed and shredded.
+Feel free to shred them if you prefer.

 Vegan Tofu Borsch

-Next, fill a large pot with water, add the beets and carrots, tomato paste, coconut sugar, and salt.
+Next, fill a large pot with water and add the beets and carrots, tomato paste, coconut sugar, and salt.
 Let simmer for about one hour.

 On the side, onions are caramelized in a skillet before being added to the broth.
 Caramelized onions add sweetness and a ton of flavor to this soup.